webdevjeffus/css-for-sinatra/README.md

 Our **\<head>** element includes four **\<link>** tags that are essential to the styling of the app, and they need to be included in the order shown to make sure they work properly.

-#### Fonts
+#### Font link
 The first link makes a call to [Google's free webfont service](https://www.google.com/fonts), to load our preferred fonts for the app.
 The link in the example uses Bangers&mdash;a brash, all-caps display font&mdash;for the headlines, and Open Sans&mdash;a clean, simple sans-serif font&mdash;for everything else, including paragraph text.
 If you decide to change the fonts, just go to Google fonts and select an attractive pair of typefaces; you just need one version of the display font used for headers, but you'll want to select four versions&mdash;normal, italic, bold, and bold italic&mdash;of the body font.
 Once you've made your choices, Google will provide you with the text for a single link that serves them all up, which you can copy and paste into your **\<head>** element.
 Be sure to delete the default Google fonts link, if you're changing the font choices.

-#### Stylesheets
+#### Stylesheet links
 You're probably going to need three CSS stylesheets.
 The first of these is **normalize.css**, which smooths out the differences in how various browsers render web pages; download and include [the latest version of **normalize**](https://necolas.github.io/normalize.css/).

-The next link calls the Sinatra-styling CSS file you created in this tutorial.
-I call my version **jeffscape.css**; you can call yours anything you like.
-The final stylesheet you should link is **application.css**, which includes any style rules you've created specifically for the app you're working on.
+The next link calls the Sinatra-styling CSS file you created in this tutorial, **drop-in.css**.
+The final stylesheet you should link in is **application.css**, which includes any style rules you've created specifically for the app you're working on.
 This is where you'd put any rules you needed to handle special cases in this particular app, most likely using classes as CSS selectors.
-As a general rule of thumb, if you needed a class to style an element, put it in **application.css**; if you used HTML tags as selectors, it goes in your version of the reusable, generic Sinatra-app-styling sheet.
+As a general rule of thumb, if you needed a class to style an element, put it in **application.css**; if you used HTML tags as selectors, it goes in your version of **drop-in.css**.

 #### Scripts
-The **\<head>** element is also where you link your Javascript libraries and files.
-In this example, we call for a recent version of **jQuery**, served by Google's CDN (content delivery network), as well as **application.js**, which includes any specific JavaScript needed for this app.
+The **\<head>** element is also where you link to your Javascript libraries and files.
+In this example, we call for a recent version of **jQuery**, served by Google's CDN (content delivery network), as well as **application.js**, which includes any specific JavaScript you've written for this app.

 #### Title
 The text you enter into the **\<title>** element appears on the browser tab that holds your app.
 Entering your app name here is a subtle but impressive touch, and shows attention to detail.